Leveraging Hierarchical Feature Sharing for Efficient Dataset Condensation: Experiment Setting and Implementation Details

 \textbf{Decoders.} In addition to three-tier memories, each HMN has two types of networks: 1) A dataset-level memory feature extractor for each class; 2) A uniform decoder to convert memories to images for model training. \emph{Dataset-level memory feature extractors} $f_c$ are used to extract features from the dataset-level memory for each class.
-For 1IPC storage budget setting, we use the identity function as the feature extractor to save the storage budget.
-For 10IPC and 50IPC storage budget settings, the feature extractors consist of a single deconvolutional layer with the kernel with 1 kernel size and $40$ output channels. \emph{The uniform decoder} $D$ is used to generate images for training.
+For 1 IPC storage budget setting, we use the identity function as the feature extractor to save the storage budget.
+For 10 IPC and 50 IPC storage budget settings, the feature extractors consist of a single deconvolutional layer with the kernel with 1 kernel size and $40$ output channels. \emph{The uniform decoder} $D$ is used to generate images for training.
+For ImageNet-10, the size of the generated image is (3, 96, 96).
+We use the bilinear interpolation to resize the generated images to (3, 224, 224).
 In this paper, we adopt a classic design of decoder for image generation, which consist of a series of deconvolutional layers and batch normalization layers: ConvTranspose(Channels of memory, 10, 4, 1, 2) $\to$ Batch Normalization $\to$ ConvTranspose(10, 6, 4, 1, 2) $\to$ Batch Normalization $\to$ ConvTranspose(6, 3, 4, 1, 2).
 The arguments for ConvTranspose is input-channels, output-channels, kernel size, padding, and stride, respectively.
 The ``Channels of memory'' is equal to the addition of the channels of the output of $f_c$, the class-level memory channels, and the instance-level memory channels.
 When we design the HMN architecture, we also tried the design with different decoders for different classes.
 However, we find that it experiences an overfitting issue and leads to worse empirical performance.

-\subsection{Training settings.}
+\subsection{Training settings}